daisybio/preprocess_drp_data/GDSC/README.md

 met = met.set_index("CELL_LINE_NAME")
 met.to_csv('GDSC/methylation/reprocessed_gdsc_met.csv')
 ```
-Then, the data was mapped to cellosaurus IDs with the code in utils/convert_to_cello.py
+Then, the data was mapped to cellosaurus IDs with the code in utils/convert_to_cello.py.
+It is now available in the Zenodo as **GDSC[1,2]/methylation.csv**.

 ## Copy number variation